 Duh, right?
 I’m sure most of us already do this to some extent.
 Mobile apps also make it easy to review weekly ads and find coupons nowadays.
 I ultimately separated this from "Make a Plan" because even if you plan your grocery list with sale items in mind, you might come across discounted items while shopping in-store.

 For instance, every once in a while I’ll catch a “Manager’s Special” - a meat item priced to sell because it's nearing its freshness expiration date.
 I often snag these if they pass visual inspection, especially if the protein is an easy/acceptable swap for what I have planned for dinner.
-If I had Chicken Bacon Ranch tacos on the menu, but there’s a $5 price reduction on a package of pork chops, I’m making Pork Chop Bacon Ranch Tacos instead.
+If I had Chicken Bacon Ranch tacos on the menu, but there’s a $5 price reduction on a package of pork chops, I’m making Pork Bacon Ranch Tacos instead.

 You don’t need to be an extreme couponer to save money.
 Making plans and being flexible when unexpected deals present themselves can help you stretch your food budget without a significant time investment.